rafaellotto/expenses-tracker-api/README.md

 ## Testing

-- For the first time, run `./tests/bin/yii migrate`
-- Run `./vendor/bin/codecept run` to execute all tests
+- Run `./docker/scripts/codecept run` to execute all tests